torvalds/linux/Documentation/userspace-api/netlink/netlink-raw.rst

           fixed-header: tc-netem-qopt
           attribute-set: tc-netem-attrs

-Note that a selector attribute must appear in a netlink message before any sub-message attributes that depend on it.
+Analte that a selector attribute must appear in a netlink message before any sub-message attributes that depend on it.